 The world is increasingly complex and intricately involved, not requiring or even capable of perfect solutions or answers, with decisions not made for ultimate success but rather only for the success possible given the context of all those individual decision-makers involved and impacted, at every level.
 Decisions these decision-makers themselves must take, balancing many impacting forces which rarely are as simple as price or quality.
 Meaning, the course of industries, business ecosystems, and wars alike are never changed by the introduction of a perfect product or battle but by the interplay of all those many decisions decision-makers settle upon.
-Decisions which are never made in a vacuum but which must be made in the context of highly fluid and complex, often competing, business and even more importantly, social obligations, where there is no main effort.
+Decisions are never made in a vacuum but which must be made in the context of highly fluid and complex, often competing, business, and even more importantly, social obligations, where there is no main effort.

 And that is the point right there.
 There is no main effort.
-There are only context-relevant decisions that have to be made, a context which is only marginally related to price or quality or even to business at all.
+There are only context-relevant decisions that have to be made, a context that is only marginally related to price or quality or even to business at all.
 So, get over yourself and start looking at your product or service in the context of all the many individuals who have to make decisions in order for your product or service to become part of the much larger and now global market and civilization.
 In particular, put time and energy into truly understanding the environmental and social context in which investors, shareholders and stakeholders, vendors, partners, clients, and their clients have to make decisions, all of which extend far beyond business alone.

 E.M. is a Silicon Valley techpreneur and later Private Equity investor and Investment Banker with an emphasis on very early-stage technology companies.
 After completing active duty service with 1st BN 1st Special Forces Group, E.M founded the Honos Foundation, a non-profit dedicated to empowering local entrepreneurship in violence repressed areas, and Founder and Managing Director of Emerio Group, an early-stage investment advisory.
 Following a degree in Strategic Studies and Defense Analysis at Norwich, he is now pursuing Ph.D. studies in Interdisciplinary Engineering, with an emphasis on Computational Engineering at the University of Alabama at Birmingham.